 It had an all steel body giving it exceptional brightness, and of course excellent durability.
 Its spider cone resonator was absolutely beautiful to look at, too.

-The neck was made with mahogany, and was beautifully set into the body.
-It had a padauk fretboard, which is a rare wood that is generally considered to be a good substitute for rosewood.
-We found that the fretwork was excellent, with well finished edges, and properly leveled and polished crowns.
+The neck was made with mahogany and was beautifully set into the body.
+It had a padauk fretboard, which is a rare wood that is generally considered a good substitute for rosewood.
+We found that the fretwork was excellent, with well-finished edges and properly leveled and polished crowns.
 The fretboard was bound, which added to the premium look and feel.

 - Fishman pickup